WHAT’S IN THIS REVIEW?

 I actually had a few issues when attempting to buy a one-month plan, and it only took a bit of Googling to find that others have faced the same problem in the past.
 Essentially, it hangs at the final purchasing page, and that was after I attempted various different methods, including PayPal.

-In the end, I had to use my phone to sign up, and it worked the first time.
-If you do run into any issues, it’s probably a good idea to send a message to customer support, or use a different device/browser like I was forced to.
+In the end, I had to use my phone to sign up, and it worked just fine the first time.
+If you do run into any issues, it’s probably a good idea to send a message to customer support or use a different device/browser like I was forced to.

 Overall, PIA comes in at a significantly lower price point compared to the majority of providers, and it’s enough to make it one of the better options when weighing up the package as a whole.

 If you don’t want to pay full price for PIA, check out their deals and coupons for extra savings today.